World-Duchenne-Organization/shared-queries/README.md

 # grlc-queries

-A repository for the (https://grlc.io)[grlc queries] that will be used for the EJP-RD Virtual Platform integration of the World Duchenne Organization.
+A repository for the (grlc queries)[https://grlc.io] that will be used for the EJP-RD Virtual Platform integration of the World Duchenne Organization.